 “You must understand yourself and look out for yourself.
 Nobody else will.
 Really.”

 I have succeeded and failed in business.
 A personal business failure made me ponder the view of most experts across the world that failure stems from what the business person LACKS – capital, talent, technology, marketing, etc. I realized that the people giving advice and the people getting advice are the smartest humans in history, and the technology and understanding of business success/failure is the most advanced in history.
 However, even with all the expert advice, the 70% failure rate among businesses has not changed much in years.
 That made me wonder about the view of experts.
 I realized that the foundation reasons for business failure (or lack of much success) has more to do with WHAT AN INDIVIDUAL HAS WITHIN that becomes the impediment/s and less to do with what he/she lacks externally.
 Once you fail in your mind – or cause it – external resources like capital, talent, technology and plans become irrelevant.
 It is simply failing before you have a chance to succeed.

 Human nature generally seeks to blame EXTERNAL circumstances, resources and outside forces for personal failures – easier than taking personal responsibility.
 The tendency to keep looking for others to blame prevents people from seeing the obvious or doing what is common sense – eliminate the short-sightedness and instead find and cure the root cause which is often within the person.
 This approach works beyond business, across every facet of your life.
 The moment you take personal responsibility to find and address the root causes within you, the universe starts helping you.

 P.S.
 I realized a rather obvious thing.
 Most of us read articles like this but never act on it.
-You can only get results when you R.A.P. – read, act and practice.
-I hope you R.A.P. whatever you glean from this.
+You can only learn and get better results from the insights when you L.P.T. – listen, practice and tell/teach others, whether they are colleagues, friends or family.
+I hope you L.P.T., whatever you glean from this.